danrlu/Fuller_Lab_paper/1.sequencing_data_processing/README.md

-## Here are the original scripts used to process raw sequencing data for the paper:
+## Here are the original scripts used to process raw sequencing data for the paper that does the following:

 ### **Raw sequencing data .fastq -> .bw for genomic browser viewing**